PyCQA/pycodestyle/README.rst

 * Parseable output: Jump to error location in your editor.

 * Small: Just one Python file, requires only stdlib.
-You can use just the pep8.py file for this purpose
+You can use just the pep8.py file for this purpose.

 * Easy_installable, of course!